tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/网站访问类_intl.md

 ### What if my filed domain name is blocked?
 If you are using a Tencent Cloud server, please confirm whether your domain name has obtained an ICP filing through Tencent Cloud.
 According to the Communications Administration Bureaus’ requirements, if you use a server in mainland China, you need to apply for ICP filing through the server provider before your website can be accessed.
 If you have already obtained ICP filing through another access provider, you need to transfer the ICP filing of the top-level domain name to Tencent Cloud.
-This doesn't affect your ICP filing information. - [Apply for ICP filing transfer](https://cloud.tencent.com/document/product/243/19024)
+This doesn't affect your ICP filing information.

 ### Can my website be accessed normally during the application for ICP filing?
 - First-time ICP filing application or ICP filing application for new website: The website is not accessible before an ICP filing number is obtained.